 3. What Size Internet Law Firm Is Right For You?

 This is one of the best uses for a large law firm…scare someone into doing the right thing out of fear.
-Your big business attorney may not know Internet law.
-It’s just mistakenly assumed by the person who receives the letter you paid to have sent.
+Your big business attorney probably will not know Internet law.
+It’s just mistakenly assumed to be the case by the person who receives the letter you paid to have sent.

 What’s the Risk?

 If the other side decides to fight, you will probably pay a fortune in legal fees.
 Big law firms have large overhead costs.
-They rent premium office space with nice downtown views, have lots of support staff, country club dues, and lots of other costs most law firms never pay.
+They rent premium office space with nice downtown views, many support staff salaries, country club dues, and lots of other costs most law firms never pay.

 There are also the hidden “education” costs you get with large law firms.
 As discussed before, many business lawyers don’t know Internet law…and that’s true in large law firms too.
 The difference is that you’re paying at least twice as much for lawyers in that big firm to learn what an experienced Internet attorney already knows.